 This includes CBD even though it has no psychoactive effects and is prescribed on an increasing basis by licensed medical practitioners for a full range of neuropathic diseases and symptomologies, drug and alcohol rehabilitation, anxiety, depression, and many other psychological and developmental disorders like PTSD, ADHD, and even Autism.

-In other words, the DEA is not even following their own rules regarding which drugs qualify at which level on the Schedule of Dangerous Drugs.
+In other words, the DEA is not even following their own rules regarding which drugs qualify at which level on the Schedule of Dangerous Drugs even though it was re-scheduled from Level 1 "Most Dangerous" to Level 5 (least Dangerous) in late 2020 by the same DEA.

 Is Cannabis Oil the same thing as CBD Oil?

-Answer: No.And since we hear the two terms used incorrectly all the time, I thought that the answer could use some more clarification for many of you.
 We’ll save more detailed, individual descriptions for all the various types of Cannabis-related oils for another post.
-Nevertheless, important and elementary distinctions between the two are described as follows:
+Nevertheless, important and elementary distinctions between the two are described as follows for clarification:

-CBDis an individual and natural constituent molecule found in all species of cannabis, and is an abbreviated form of the word “Cannabidiol”.
-Often referred to as CDB vape oil because of the increasing frequency and popularity of using vaporizers as a method of delivery, CBD is non-psychoactive (won’t get you high) whereas Cannabis Oil contains THC(tetrahydrocannabinol) which is the main psychoactive component of cannabis.
+CBD is an individual and natural constituent molecule found in all species of Cannabis and is an abbreviated form of the word “Cannabidiol”.
+Often referred to as CDB Oil because of the increasing frequency and popularity of using sublingual CBD Tincture oil as the most popular method of delivery, CBD is non-psychoactive (won’t get you high) whereas Cannabis Oil contains THC(tetrahydrocannabinol) which is the main psychoactive component of the Cannabis genus of the plant and its 3 main species.

-Generally speaking, the purpose of cannabis oil is to get high, and/or reduce stress, kill cancer cells, and reduce muscle, joint and nerve pain, but it also has scientifically documented health benefits because it contains varying amounts of CBD as well.
+Generally speaking, the purpose of Cannabis oil is to get high, and/or reduce stress, proven to kill cancer cells by the National Institutes of Health, and reduce muscle, joint, and nerve pain, but it also has scientifically documented health benefits because it contains varying amounts of CBD as well.